 Today’s article is aimed at being a handy guide to a few things you can do to make your testing more efficient.
 It won’t be an in depth, comprehensive explanation of any subject but it will set you thinking on how you can improve on your current practices and make them better and more efficient.
+Read the below given tips for easy software testing.

 Write fewer test cases